 Wouldn't Hurt a Child: Paired with Damsel in Distress, this trope explains why Driver gets involved in Standard's robbery scheme in the first place, to protect Irene's boy who was given a bullet by the Mook who beat up Standard.
 In effect, the desire to protect Irene & her child is what drives Driver throughout the film.

 Your Cheating Heart: Surprisingly averted.
-Its clear that Driver and Irene having feelings for each other but they're never act on it before or after her husband returns home.
+It's clear that Driver and Irene having feelings for each other but they never act on them before or after her husband returns home.
 They kiss once later on but it's brief and after Standard has already been murdered.

-You Have Failed Me: After Nino finds out a mook failed a robbery he brutality stabs him in the neck.
+You Have Failed Me: After Nino finds out a mook failed a robbery, he brutally stabs him in the neck.